-As our Vice President of Outreach and Engagement, Stu leads the team at MOBE who encourage people to work with a MOBE Guide.
+As our Vice President Engagement, Stu leads the team at MOBE who encourage people to work with a MOBE Guide.
 That means he hears a lot of the “aha moments”—the triggering factor or event that leads a person to call MOBE.
-They’re ready to make changes that will impact his or her life, health and happiness.
+They’re ready to make changes that will impact his or her life, health, and happiness.
 “Everyone has a story,” Stu says—and his own took place long before he joined MOBE.

 I was about 270-pounds.
-I was very much depressed, not eating right and not exercising.
+I was very depressed, not eating right, and not exercising.
 The result was pain in my knees, herniated discs, and a lot of visits to my doctor.”

 When his wife Dania was diagnosed with multiple sclerosis, he saw someone with every excuse to throw in the towel and stop exercising.
 But instead of doing that, she went to the gym more.
 She ate better.
 “Here she was focusing on what she could do,” Stu says, “and I was relying more and more on the health system, while becoming more and more overweight.”
 Meanwhile, Stu’s doctor said, “I'll keep writing you prescriptions and keep giving shots in your back every three months, but you've got to fix yourself.
 This is not a medical thing.
 This is a you thing.”

 The guy who owned a bar and went through boxes of chicken fingers like candy decided he needed to be a better self-manager.
 If not for himself, then for his family and his wife.
 But there wasn’t a service like MOBE to help him.
 He had to figure out a way to do it on his own.